Pria2601/WebGalaxy/README.md

 ### 6. Mobile App Version
 - Develop a **mobile application** to allow users to generate websites **on the go**.
+### 7. Personalisation
+- Users in future will be able to get personalised results, past history and

 ---